saprykins/ontology_building/README.md

 ## Run the application

-To run the application after installation, stay in folder "flask_reading_pdf" and type the following in command line:
+To run the application after installation, stay in folder "ontology_building" and type the following in command line:
 ```
 python wsgi.py
 ```